-FreightWaves acquires American Shipper (with video)
+FreightWaves Acquires American Shipper

 FreightWaves, the leading source of news, data and insights for the freight markets, has acquired American Shipper, a leading news publication serving the global shipper community.